danilw/godot-utils-and-other/README.md

 *WebGL GLES2 **bug*** this project does not work in Godot GLES2-Web build, because [this bug](https://github.com/godotengine/godot/issues/36786).
 I build it in GLES3(WebGL2) Godot build.

-*Licence* this code, include shaders do not have any Licence. *No licence*.
+*Licence:* this code, include shaders do not have any Licence. *No licence*.
 Use it as you wish.

 ___